netxms/netxms-doc/admin/object-management.rst

 Access Control
 ~~~~~~~~~~~~~~

-In :guilabel:`Access Control` tab can be defined witch users or groups can
+In :guilabel:`Access Control` tab can be defined which users or groups can
 execute this action.
 If the list is empty, only administrator will be able
 to execute this action.